As The Wealthy Get Wealthier, So May Wal-Mart's Investors

 - Wal-Mart’s failure to attract and retain qualified associates, increases in wage and benefit costs, changes in laws and other labor issues could adversely affect its financial performance (page 22).
 Should we assume that increased wage risk applies to store workers and not executives?

-- Wal-Mart could be subject to liability, penalties and other sanctions and adverse consequences arising out of its ongoing Foreign Corrupt Practices Act (OTCPK:FCPA) matter (page 25).
+- Wal-Mart could be subject to liability, penalties and other sanctions and adverse consequences arising out of its ongoing Foreign Corrupt Practices Act (FCPA) matter (page 25).
 The FCPA issue relates to long-running allegations of bribery after the company entered international markets in Mexico, China, and India decades ago.
 A settlement with the U.S. Justice Department and SEC could reach $300 million, although that figure is significantly less than originally sought by the government.

 - Real Estate Investment Trust?
 Wal-Mart owns 85% of its U.S. properties (stores and distribution facilities) and 33% of its international properties (page 27).
 Therefore, an investment in WMT is a perhaps a real estate play as well.